givemepower8/Phaser3Practices/docs/COC.md

 Other new buildings:

-New troops baby dragon, witch and Lava Hound are unlocked.
+New troops baby dragon, witch and Lava Hound are unlocked, so new strategy lavaloonion can be used.

+Valkyrie can be upgraded up 2 level to level 4.

 Maximize the hero levels.